susanyang17/doc/dev-ref/Creating_Custom_Themes.md

     inside the folder **src/archive/web/classic/js/zss**

-Next, the new theme will need to be registered first before it could be used by the keikai spreadsheet application.
+Next, the new theme will need to be registered first before it could be used by the Keikai spreadsheet application.
 For archive-based themes, this is done by providing an implementation of the
 <javadoc type="interface">org.zkoss.zk.ui.util.WebAppInit</javadoc>
 interface.